rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/December.md

 ### Improvements

-The following improvements have been made in the deployments list page:
+The following improvements have been made to the *Started* field in the deployments list page:

 * Only the time is displayed for deployments created in the last 24 hours.
-For example, *03:16 PM [about 2 hours ago]*
+For example, *03:16 PM [about 2 hours ago]*.

 * Only the date is displayed for deployments that are older than a day.
 For example, *30th Nov [7 days ago]*.
+Hover over the value to view the date and time details.
+For example, *30/11/2021, 6:10:00 PM*

 * To view the start and finish date for a particular deployment, hover your mouse over the value.